Measurement of the cosmic p+He energy spectrum from 50 GeV to 0.5 PeV with the DAMPE space mission

 The statistical uncertainties are associated with the Poissonian fluctuations of the number of detected events and the MC sample.
 However, due to the unfolding process, this uncertainty cannot be directly translated into the incident energy bins.
 To achieve this, a batch of toy-MC samples is generated according to a Poisson distribution for each deposited energy bin.
-The fluxes are then obtained through the regular unfolding procedure, and their root mean square is taken as the 1$\sigma$ statistical error for each energy bin~\cite{doi:10.1126/sciadv.aax3793}. \\The systematic uncertainty band is the result of several contributions.
+The fluxes are then obtained through the regular unfolding procedure, and their root mean square in each energy bin is taken as the 1$\sigma$ statistical error~\cite{doi:10.1126/sciadv.aax3793}. \\The systematic uncertainty band is the result of several contributions.
 The main contribution (up to $\sim$15\%, for energy larger than 100~TeV) comes from the hadronic interaction model used for the MC simulation.
-The GEANT4-FTFP$\_$BERT model is found to be in better agreement with flight and test beam data~\cite{Vitillo, WEI2019177, ZHANG2020163139}, and is therefore chosen for the computation of the p+He spectrum.
-To quantify the uncertainty resulting from this choice, the p+He spectrum is computed also using the FLUKA DPMJET-3 model for helium and GEANT4-QGSP$\_$BERT for protons.
+The GEANT4-FTFP$\_$BERT model is found to be in better agreement with flight and test beam data~\cite{Vitillo, WEI2019177, ZHANG2020163139}, and is therefore chosen for the computation of the \emph{p}+He spectrum.
+To quantify the uncertainty resulting from this choice, the \emph{p}+He spectrum is computed also using the FLUKA DPMJET-3 model for helium and GEANT4-QGSP$\_$BERT for protons.
 The difference between the two spectra is used to estimate the uncertainty on the hadronic model.
 Additional contributions to the systematic uncertainties are given by the event selection procedure.
-In this case, selection efficiencies of MC and flight data are compared (more details are given in the appendix).
-Their difference is found to be $\sim$4\% for the HET efficiency, $\sim$2\% for the track selection efficiency, and a maximum of $\sim$3\% for the charge selection efficiency at energies higher than 2~TeV, as shown in Figure~\ref{fig:HET_eff}, \ref{fig:track_eff} and \ref{fig:charge_eff} of the appendix.
+In this case, selection efficiencies of MC and flight data are compared (more details are given in the Supplemental Material).
+Their difference is found to be $\sim$4\% for the HET efficiency, $\sim$2\% for the track selection efficiency, and a maximum of $\sim$3\% for the charge selection efficiency at energies higher than 2~TeV, as shown in Figs.~S2, S3, and S4 of the Supplemental Material.
 The quadratic sum of the aforementioned differences in efficiencies (between MC and data) is taken as the systematic uncertainty of the acceptance, amounting to $\sim$5.4 \% for energies higher than 2~TeV.
-Another source of uncertainties is the assumed proton and helium mixture in the simulation.
-In the energy range considered in this work, the abundance of proton and helium is of the same order of magnitude.
-For this reason, the spectrum was initially computed assuming the same amount of proton and helium (50\% proton and 50\% helium).
-Afterwards, the spectrum was obtained again by weighting the proton and helium MC samples, using a fit function to the DAMPE proton and helium spectrum, respectively~\cite{doi:10.1126/sciadv.aax3793, PhysRevLett.126.201102}.
-The difference between the spectra obtained with these two approaches is taken as a source of systematic uncertainty and results in $\sim$ 5\% at low energy and $\sim$ 2\% for energies higher than 10~TeV.
-The spectrum with 50\% proton and 50\% helium is taken as the final result, to avoid introducing any bias while still assuming the correct order of magnitude.
-For more information on the systematic uncertainties and their energy dependence please refer to Figure~\ref{fig:systematics} of the appendix.
+A conservative approach is used and these uncertainties are regarded as symmetric.
+Another source of uncertainty is the assumed proton and helium mixture in the simulation.
+Several mixtures have been tested to evaluate the possible systematic effect on the final flux, including the ones coming from the DAMPE~\cite{doi:10.1126/sciadv.aax3793, PhysRevLett.126.201102} or AMS-02 \emph{p} and He measurements~\cite{PhysRevLett.114.171103,PhysRevLett.115.211101}.
+The result is a variation in the final flux always limited to 2$-$5\%.
+It was therefore decided to use the 50\% relative abundance as default value, so as not to introduce any model dependence or bias (e.g., due to the extrapolation to high energies of proton and helium measured fluxes), and the above 2$-$5\% was added as a symmetric contribution to the systematic uncertainties.
+For more information on the systematic uncertainties and their energy dependence please refer to Sec.~IV and Fig.~S7 of the Supplemental Material.